Paschall, young Warriors beat Blazers for 1st home win

 Trail Blazers: At the Clippers on Thursday to start a road-home back-to-back.
 The Blazers have won the last two against Los Angeles and took the season series 3-1 in 2018-19.

-Warriors: At Houston on Wednesday to begin a three-game road trip.
+Warriors: At the Houston Rockets on Wednesday to begin a three-game road trip.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports